bilal-zafarr/GPA-Calculator/README.md

 # GPA_Calculator
-A very simple GPA calculator written in C#
+A simple GPA calculator written in C#

 ## Features
 * Asks the user the total number of subjects of which he want to calculate GPA